casework/CASE-Utility-RDFDiff/README.md

 ### Why not SPARQL?
 In order to facilitate a broad range of ontologies and custom tool outputs, SPARQL queries are not used for verification.
-CASE/UCO allow for robust flexibility and this tool  aims to compliment this approach.
+CASE and UCO allow for robust flexibility and this tool  aims to compliment this approach.